carissalow/rapids/docs/usage/snakemake_docs.rst

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations.
 Can be │                         in any language e.g. Python, R, Julia, etc.
+    ├── tests
+    │   ├── data           <- Replication of the project root data directory for testing.
+    │   ├── scripts        <- Scripts for testing.
+The initial scripts are Python but eventually be any language.
+    │   ├── settings       <- The config and settings files for running tests.
+    │   └── Snakefile      <- The Snakefile for testing only.
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org